petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 # Downloading and Uploading Backups

-The DXP Cloud backup service creates backups of an environment's database and the full contents of the `LIFERAY_HOME/data` folder.
-This content is stored as archive files (`.gz` and `.tgz` respectively) and can be downloaded via the DXP Cloud console.
+The Liferay Cloud backup service creates backups of an environment's database and the full contents of the `LIFERAY_HOME/data` folder.
+This content is stored as archive files (`.gz` and `.tgz` respectively) and can be downloaded via the Liferay Cloud console.

-Users can also download or upload environment backups [using the DXP Cloud Console](#uploading-backups-via-the-console), or through [Backup APIs](#backup-service-apis).
+Users can also download or upload environment backups [using the Liferay Cloud Console](#uploading-backups-via-the-console), or through [Backup APIs](#backup-service-apis).

 ```{note}
 The Backups page is only available in production environments for backup service versions older than 4.3.5.